 Nurse Corps SP participants must maintain enrollment in the nursing program until the program is complete.
-Nurse Corps SP participants must verify their enrollment status through the BHW Customer Service Portal for each term (e.g., semester, quarter) through an Employment Verification Form (EVF).
+Nurse Corps SP participants must verify their enrollment status through the Customer Service Portal for each term (e.g., semester, quarter) through an EVF.
 Additionally, a designated school official must certify the participants full-time (part-time, if approved) enrollment and each participant must submit a transcript after the add/drop date at the beginning of each term of the courses and credit hours for which the Nurse Corps SP will receive an invoice.
 Participants must also upload an unofficial or official transcript at the end of every semester.
-Participants who fail to complete and submit their enrollment verification through the BHW Customer Service Portal each academic term may not receive their scholarship and stipend payments.
+Participants who fail to complete and submit their enrollment verification through the Customer Service Portal each academic term will not receive their scholarship and stipend payments.
+Participants not in compliance with the enrollment requirements will be recommended for default.
+School invoices cannot be processed without these documents.